ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 ## Cleaning the Data
 Now that it's imported, we can start 'cleaning' the data (that is turning this large string of numbers into a list of training examples labeled  **benign** or **malignant**).

-First off we have to split up the dataset (which is currently just one massive string) into a bunch of strings, one for each subject (patient):
+First off we have to split up the dataset, which is currently just one massive string, into a bunch of strings.
+One for each subject (patient):

 ~~~ python
 #Split dataset into separate points (as strings)